bentdoug/bentdoug.github.io/courseDescriptions/freshmanYear.md

 #### Ursinus THEA-375: Advanced Design & Technology

 **Description:** This course focuses on a specific topic at an advanced theoretical or critical level within theater not covered in other courses in the curriculum.
-This semester, I completed this  course through my work with the Ursinus Theater Department's production of <em>Kissing the Whitch<em>.
-For this production, I worked on content creation, animation, and projection mapping for the aspects of the show that were portrayed through projected animation.
+This semester, I completed this  course through my work with the Ursinus Theater Department's production of <em> Kissing the Whitch. </em> For this production, I worked on content creation, animation, and projection mapping for the aspects of the show that were portrayed through projected animation.